DiegoG1019/D_API/README.md

 		- `403 Forbidden, DataQuotaExceeded` If the user has exceeded their daily download quota
 		- `404 Not Found, DataDownloadFailure` If the given data key does not belong to any piece of data the user has access to.
 		- `401 Unauthorized, DataDownloadFailure` If the user does not have access to the requested piece of data.
+		- `401 Unauthorized, NotInSession` If the user does not have a valid Session or Request Token
 		- `200 OK, DataDownloadSuccess` Along with the data
 	- `POST:*/api/v1/data/upload/{datakey}`: Uploads the desired data from the body by the given key, as long as the user has access to the resource.